Hypomagnetic field effects as a potential avenue for testing the radical pair mechanism in biology: Discussion

 A considerable amount of evidence shows that shielding the geomagnetic field has direct biological consequences, which in some cases could be detrimental.
-This could also be pertinent for the quest for life on other planets with different magnetic fields, including Mars, which has zero magnetic field \cite{McKay1996,Hyodo2021}.
+This could also be pertinent for the quest for life on other planets with different magnetic fields, including Mars, which has zero magnetic fields \cite{McKay1996,Hyodo2021}.

 Studies suggest the Laschamp excursion--the most intense geomagnetic event occurring over the last 50 kyr, with a quasi-reversed polarity of the geomagnetic field--in combination with the Grand Solar Minima, initiated substantial changes in the concentration and circulation of the atmospheric ozone, increased atmospheric ionisation and ultraviolet radiation levels, leading to global climate shifts that caused major environmental changes \cite{Cooper2021}.
 They concluded the excursions of the geomagnetic field could be potentially harmful to life.
 In other words, they proposed an indirect impact of the geomagnetic field deprivation on the mass extinction indirectly via the atmosphere.
-However, the present work suggests that the deprivation of the geomagnetic field might also have direct effects on biological systems.

-In conclusion, our results suggest that quantum effects may underlie the hypomagnetic field effects on biological systems, in a similar fashion to other weak magnetic field effects in biology, e.g., magnetoreception in animals \cite{Zadeh_Haghighi_2022}.
-Lastly, we conclude that hypomagnetic field effects on biology are promising for testing the radical pair mechanism and quantum biology in general.
+In the current work, we reviewed the radical pair mechanism as an arguably plausible explanation for hypomagnetic field effects in biology.
+We hope this work will inspire our experimental colleagues to test the credibility of this explanation.